chuck97/Sirius_Ice/README.md

 # Sirius_Ice
-Practical problems for ice dynamics course
+Here you can find problems discription for Sirius Course